 Delete Files and Directories in Linux Terminal

-In this guide, we want to teach you to Delete Files and Directories in the Linux Command Line Terminal with rm and rmdir commands.
+Delete Files and Directories in Linux Terminal commands like rm and rmdir is a subject of this post on Orcacore, we want to teach you to Delete Files and Directories with Commands.
 Also, you will learn to remove hidden files and all files and folders in the current directory.
 You can easily use the Linux commands to make your delete process.
 Follow this guide to the end to see how you can do this.

-Note: You just need to be sure which files or directories you want to remove because it is not easy to recover the files or directories.
+Note: You need to be sure which files or directories you want to remove because it is not easy to recover the files or directories.

 Now follow the steps below to complete this guide.